drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 the public and workers.

-Previous studies have shown that the factors causing tripping can be divided into two aspects: unsafe environments and unsafe behaviors (Huang et al., 2013; OSHC, 2018).
-Poor lighting conditions and improper gait pattern when negotiating a barrier are examples of unsafe environment and behavior, respectively.
+Previous studies have shown that the factors causing tripping can be divided into two groups: unsafe environments and unsafe behaviors (Huang et al., 2013; OSHC, 2018).
+Poor lighting conditions and improper gait patterns when negotiating a barrier are examples of unsafe environments and behaviors, respectively.
 Vision, affected by illumination condition, has an influence on the stability of gait (Hallemans et al., 2010; Logan et al., 2010).
 Visual information can help pedestrians to control their limbs when moving over barriers (Patla & Vickers, 1997;
 Patla & Greig, 2006).
-A person has a poor vision may not see floor condition clearly and hence has a higher probability been tripped.
-Patla and Greig (2006) found that the probability of tripping could be as high as 53% when walkers' sight were blocked.
-Illumination condition is one of the environmental factors affecting vision and thus the risk of tripping.
-The literature has indicated that the risk of tripping in the dimmed environment was 15.5 times of that in the normal illumination condition (Li et al., 2019b).
-A pedestrian will not be able to visually spot a pavement barrier if the illumination is lower than a threshold value (Fotios and Uttley, 2018).
+A person with poor vision may not see floor conditions clearly and hence has a higher probability of tripping.
+Patla and Greig (2006) found that the probability of tripping could reach as high as 53% when walkers' views of floor conditions are blocked.
+Illumination is an environmental factor affecting vision and thus the risk of tripping.
+The literature has indicated that the risk of tripping in a dimmed environment is 15.5 times that under normal illumination conditions (Li et al., 2019b).
+A pedestrian, for example, will not be able to visually spot a pavement barrier if illumination is lower than a threshold value (Fotios and Uttley, 2018).

 In addition to illumination condition, walking speed also has an